ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 {{% /notice %}}

-Every student should strive to turn in work on time. **Late work will receive penalty of 10% of the possible points for each day it is late**.
-Some assignments will NOT be accepted late!
+Every student should strive to turn in work on time. *Late work will receive penalty of 10% of the possible points for each partial day it is late*. **Some assignments will NOT be accepted late**!
 Others will be limited to a maximum of three days late (not always 3 days).
+You can see if an assignment is accepted late by seeing if the last available date for that assignment in canvas goes past its due date.
 Missed class attendance cannot be made up, though as mentioned above some areas will drop the lowest score.
-If you are getting behind in the class, you are encouraged to speak to the instructor for options to make up missed work.
+If you are getting behind in the class, you are encouraged to speak to the instructor before it becomes too late to recover.

 #### Programming Work